joelTXW/1015-Project/README.md

 ### Data Cleaning Notebook (Data Cleaning.ipynb)
 Our group performs data cleaning on the downloaded dataset.
 This includes
-- Removing invalid data (invalid dates, 0 number of people booking, number of weekdays and weeknights are 0 combined)
+- Removing invalid data (invalid dates, 0 number of people booking, number of weekdays and weekends are 0 combined)
 - Combining arrival year, month and date into a single variable “arrival datetime”
 - Encoding variables (e.g. room type) into machine readable categorical values\
 We proceed to output this to a new .csv file for analysis.